-As of September 30, 2023, the Company had 12,877,361 of its public warrants classified as a component of equity and4,900,000 of its private warrants recognized as liability.
+As of September 30, 2023, the Company had 12,877,361 of its public warrants classified as a component of equity and 4,900,000 of its private warrants recognized as liability.
 In connection with the Reverse Share Split, the warrants were adjusted in accordance with their terms such that each warrant entitles the holder to purchase 1/30 common share, at an exercise price of \$345 per share.
 The warrants will expire on December 18, 2025, at 5:00 p.m., New York City time, or earlier upon redemption.
-The Company may redeem the outstanding public warrants at a price of \$0.01 per warrant if the last reported sales price of the Company's common shares equals or exceeds \$40.00 per share (as adjusted for share splits, share capitalization, reorganizations, recapitalizations and the like) for any 20 trading days within a 30 trading day period ending on the third trading day period to the date on which the Company and (ii) may be exercised for cash or on a cashless basis at the holder's option, in either case as long as they are held by the initial purchasers or their permitted transferees (as defined in the warrant agreement).
-Once a private warrant is transferred to a holder other than an affiliate or permitted transferees, it is treated as a public warrant for all purposes.
+The Company may redeem the outstanding public warrants at a price of \$0.01 per warrant if the last reported sales price of the Company's common shares equals or exceeds \$540.00 per share (as adjusted for share splits, share capitalization, recapitalizations and the like) for any 20 trading days within a 30 trading day period ending on the third trading day prior to the date on which the Company will send the notice of redemption to the warrant holders.
+The private warrants were issued in the same form as the public warrants, but they (i) are not redeemable by the Company and (ii) may be exercised for cash or on a cashless basis at the holder's option, in either case as long as they are held by the initial purchasers or their permitted transferees (as defined in the warrant agreement).
+Once a private warrant is transferred to a holder other than an affiliate or permitted transferee, it is treated as a public warrant for all purposes.
 The terms of the warrants may be amended in a manner that may be adverse to holders with the approval of the holders of at least a majority 50.1% of the then outstanding warrants.